Understanding Spiritual Blindness

 The apostle Paul also comments on this condition of spiritual blindness in his letter to the Ephesians:

-“… having their understanding darkened, being alienated from the life of God, because of the ignorance that is in them, because of the blindness of their heart…”
+Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness of their heart:…

 This condition of spiritual/psychological blindness, as described repeatedly in the Bible, is easy to recognize and intuitively grasp when we see it.
 It is hard to pinpoint exactly what it is, though, even when we see it manifested in the world to this day — in the corruption and hypocrisy of the global religious and political elite; in the frequently irreligious, even sacrilegious, dictates of religious fundamentalists; in the bombastic self-promotion of supposed religious figures; in the insane enmity and conflict between religious, ethnic, linguistic and tribal factions; in the prevalent decline of standards and values in popular culture, and in the frequently overblown, insincere rhetoric of orators and intellectuals of various stripes.